keewenaw/random-security-work/README.md

 # random-security-work
 This repo is a catch-all for any random one-off security tools, tricks, and errata I've created.

-<b>cryptobreak</b> - Project: given encalg, IV, and the ciphertext, we needed to write decalg to break it.
+<b>cryptobreak</b> - old grad school project.
+Given encalg, IV, and the ciphertext, we needed to write decalg to break it.

 <b>dnsspoof.py</b> - a simple DNS spoofer.